timsneath/udemy_flutter/dicee/README.md

-# dicee
+# Dicee

-A new Flutter project.
+Dice rolling app.

 ## Getting Started

+Built with Flutter.
 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

+## Limitations

+- Shake gesture not implemented
+- Dice aren't aligned exactly as with the iOS version